-1 should have one stride (6.4mts) between steps.
+At 95cms a maximum of two steps with a minimum of one stride (6.4mts) between is recommended.

-2 and above can introduce a bounce (2.7-3mts) between steps.
+At 1/2 a bounce (2.7-3mts) can be introduced between steps.

 Three steps up with a bounce are not recommended at any level.